Raghavsharma2004/To-Do-List/README.md

 # To-Do-List
-It is a basic todo list that is used to organize tasks
+It is a basic todo list that is used to organize tasks and increase productivity
 # To-Do-List Snippet
 ![Screenshot (33)](https://github.com/user-attachments/assets/59cc03b0-1d37-42a4-9bb9-d036401145b9)
 # Testing Guidance